What To Avoid If You Are Facing A DUI Charge

 Interviewer: What are some of the mistakes people make once they’ve been arrested and their case is ongoing?

-That’s one of the benefits of having an attorney who is a member of the National College of DUI Defense.
+That’s one of the benefits of having an attorney who is a member of the National College for DUI Defense.
 You know that they are part of a serious invitation-only organization that is getting training throughout the country at seminars.
-The attorney has experience examining the scientific evidence, is knowledgeable about the medical defenses, and also on the ability of a police officer to perform the field sobriety test.
+The attorney has experience examining the scientific evidence, is knowledgeable about the medical defenses and also has the ability of a police officer to perform the field sobriety test.

 Interviewer: What else do people do to hurt their case?

-James Abate: I have seen people who just talk too much and this happens at the stop.
-Most of what the police prosecute you on is based on the evidence you supplied to them.
-You don’t have to roll down your window and breathe for the police officer because that’s his first cue is that he smelled your breath and he smelled alcohol on your breath.
+James Abate: I have seen people who just talk too much, and this happens at the stop.
+Most of what the police prosecute you on are based on the evidence you supplied to them.
+You don’t have to roll down your window and breathe for the police officer because that’s his first cue that he smelled your breath, and he smelled alcohol on your breath.